analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 -   assigns a rank to each row within a result set, with ties receiving the same rank
 -   note that subsequent ranks get skipped based on number of tied entries
--   i.e. when three sales reps tie for rank 1 below then the next rank assigned will be 4
+-   i.e. when three sales reps tie for rank 1 then the next rank assigned is 4

 ``` sql
 DROP TABLE IF EXISTS temp_sales_data;